area9innovation/flow9/tools/dsl/readme.md

 - false for DslBool(false)
 - s2i for converting the top string on the stack to a DslInt
 - s2d for converting the top string on the stack to a DslDouble
+- dump for printing the contents of the stack - helpful for debugging

 ## Parsing